VincentNgo12/led-audio-visualizer/docs/Progress.md

 -Will try to fix the Makefile to include and compile CMSIS-DSP library tomorrow.
 ***TODO: Fix Makefile to install CMSIS-DSP
 ***TODO: Implement FFT with CMSIS-DSP

+### Day 8
+-Setup FFT and tried to test it on the LED strip
+-Ran into a bunch of compilation and include errors -Switch from arm_cfft_radix4_q15 to arm_cfft_q15 -Compliation errors took a bunch of time to fix.
+-Ran into a massive bug, TIM3 PWM is not responding at all.
+DOn't even know where to start debugging.
+-Will try tomorrow